Airline to offer middle-only seating

 The new airline's owner and CEO, Peter Jamershime, who made a fortune in the reprocessed beef industry, told Err Travel, "I got the idea after shopping at our local IGA.
 I was unwrapping a package of wieners that I'd bought for a big family barbecue we was having up to our summer place.
 I mean a big barbeque.
 We had well over 300 relatives jammed into our place, which ain't much bigger than a country fry barn.

 "Well, as I was unwrapping that there package, I seen that the wieners in the middle was straight and pink on all sides while the ones on the ends was bent and sort of discolored on a couple of sides.
 Then, as I was watching all our kin folk standing around ass-to-elbow, I thought how it kinda made me feel better to be in the middle of the group than on the edges.
-That's when it hit me like a hammer upside the head of steer in a slaughterhouse: an airline where not nobody had to sit alone.
+That's when it hit me like a two by four upside the head: an airline where not nobody had to sit alone.
 So that's just what I done."

 Sheila Inskeep, a certified EST therapist and executive director of the International Food Therapy Association, noted, "There may well be some good reasoning behind Mr. Jamershime's belief.
 Indeed, wieners in the middle of the package may feel more secure and loved—thus the flush in their skins and their erect statures—while the dogs at the ends are degraded in appearance due to the pressures on them as buffers to their environment."